NORBSDATA/Flight-Price-Prediction/README.md

 ### Note: The dataset contained 3 tables.
 The original datasets was duplicated and saved on another folder before this phase

 ## Exploratory Phase
+The following questons were asked inorder to help uncover the truth.
+- Are there changes in price if ticket is bought in just 1 or 2 days before departure?
+- Is there changes in price due to departure time and arrival time?
+- Does price vary with Airlines?
+- How does the ticket price vary between Economy and Business class?
+- Does price vary due to change in Source and Destination?